Jugbot/vite-dynamic-form/README.md

 ## Important Mentions

-- We determine global form state such as "Should the submit button be enabled" by defiing a special key `_type` and recursively searching for errors in the form state tree.
+- We determine global form state such as "Should the submit button be enabled" by defining a special key `_type` and recursively searching for errors in the form state tree.
 There are probably better ways to do this but *premature optimization is the root of all evil*